Pennsylvania: 20th century

-At the beginning of the 20th century, Pennsylvania's economy centered on steel production, logging, coal mining, textile production, and other forms of industrial manufacturing.
+In the beginning of the 20th century, Pennsylvania's economy was centered on steel manufacturing, logging, coal mining, textile production, and other forms of industrial manufacturing.
 A surge in immigration to the U.S. during the late 19th and early 20th centuries provided a steady flow of cheap labor for these industries, which often employed children and people who could not speak English from Southern and Eastern Europe.
 Thousands of Pennsylvanians volunteered during the Spanish–American War.
-Pennsylvania was an important industrial center in World War I, and the state provided over 300,000 soldiers for the military.
-On May 31, 1918, the Pittsburgh Agreement was signed in Pittsburgh to declare the formation of the independent state of Czechoslovakia with future Czechoslovak president Tomáš Masaryk.
+Pennsylvania was an important industrial center during World War I. The state provided over 300,000 soldiers during the war.
+On May 31, 1918, the Pittsburgh Agreement was signed in Pittsburgh, signed by Tomáš Masaryk and established Czechoslovakia as an independent nation.

+In 1922, 310,000 Pennsylvania miners joined the UMW General coal strike, which lasted 163 days and shut down most of the state's coal mines.

-In 1923, President Calvin Collidge established the Allegheny National Forest under the authority of the Weeks Act of 1911.
+In 1923, President Calvin Coolidge established the Allegheny National Forest under the authority of the Weeks Act of 1911.
 The forest is located in the northwest part of the state in Elk, Forest, McKean, and Warren Counties for the purposes of timber production and watershed protection in the Allegheny River basin.
 The Allegheny is the state's only national forest.